30Under30 Honouree: Vince Grana

 Do you have any advice for our sector?

 PUSH THE ENVELOPE – by that, I mean challenge the status quo.
 We work in a space that hasn’t had a meaningful shake up in the past few decades (not counting the emergence of AI).
 There are methodologies and processes that need questioned and it’s the younger generation that will need to bring the sector into the future.
-Even if it’s painful, question, conducting research to back up your questioning, and iterate based on that result.
+Even if it’s painful, question, conduct research to back up your questioning, and iterate based on that result.
 It’s also OK to be wrong.
 Make mistakes and learn from them.

 And do you have anyone who has helped your career so far that you’d like to acknowledge and say thanks or give a shout out to?

 I’d like to shout out Orchard Insights President, Rashed Chowdhury, for his continued support and mentorship throughout the years.
 Rashed has taught me many things from managing meaningful client relationships to creating frameworks for “muddy” business decisions.
-Rashed is both a mentor, boss, and great friend.
+Rashed is a mentor, boss, and great friend.

 Related